SAP-samples/teched2023-XP185v/exercises/ex2/README.md

 ## Exercise 2.4 Keep Social Sign-On disabled

 For business-to-consumer (public) scenarios, Social Sign-On may be required.
-If activated users are allowed to log on with their Apple, Google, Facebook, Twitter, or LinkedIn accounts.
-By default, Social Sign-On is disabled, set to Off, and can be configured per application.
+When activated, users can log on with their Apple, Google, Facebook, Twitter, or LinkedIn accounts.
+By default, Social Sign-On is disabled and can be configured per application.
 Corporate identity lifecycle processes make social sign-on undesirable in most business-to-employee (B2E) and business-to-business (B2B) scenarios.

 1. Sign in to the **administration console for SAP Cloud Identity Services**.